 - To make adjustments, file a new W-4 with your employer (you can do this whenever you want) but keep everything exactly the same except for Step 4.
 You can use line 4(a) or 4(c) to increase your withholding, and line 4(b) to decrease your withholding.

-- [Starting to get technical here, but in case it helps, the impact to your taxable income of each “allowance” under the old system was about $4,000.
-So, claiming $4,000 on line 4(b) of the new W-4 is roughly the same as claiming one additional allowance on the old W-4; likewise, claiming $4,000 on line 4(a) would be similar to claiming one fewer allowance under the old system.
-So if, for example, you want to claim the rough equivalent of zero allowances (“maximum withholding”) under the old W-4 system, you’d want to enter $8,000 on line 4(a), and nothing in Step 2, 3, or Steps 4(b) or 4(c).
-This is imprecise at best and varies based on your income level, but it should be close enough for most practical purposes.]
+- [Starting to get technical here, but in case it helps, the impact to your taxable income of each “allowance” under the old system was about $4,300.
+So, claiming $4,300 on line 4(b) of the new W-4 is roughly the same as claiming one additional allowance on the old W-4; likewise, claiming $4,300 on line 4(a) would be similar to claiming one fewer allowance under the old system.
+So if, for example, you want to claim the rough equivalent of zero allowances (“maximum withholding”) under the old W-4 system, you’d want to enter $8,600 on line 4(a), and nothing in Step 2, 3, or Steps 4(b) or 4(c).]

 - In case it’s not obvious, entering the same number on lines 4(a) and 4(b) will exactly offset itself, resulting in no change.
-So if you want to have fun and mess with your employer, enter the same very large number on both of those lines. … I’m not being serious, please don’t do that.
+So, just for kicks, you can enter the same very large number on both of those lines and it will have no effect.

 - Rinse and repeat until your withholding percentage seems appropriate to you.
 There should be no limit to the number of times you can adjust your W-4, as long as you’re operating in good faith.
 The IRS can only give you a hard time if you’re intentionally trying to end up significantly under-withheld.